Spicy Hut Restaurant Manchester | About Us | Contact Us | Advertise |

 35 Wilmslow Road , Rusholme, Manchester, M14 5TB [map]

-2 miles (10 mins drive) south of Manchester
+~ 2 miles (10 mins drive) from Manchester town hall ~

-very good rusholme restaurant that specializes in sizzlers and pakistani cuisine
+Very good Rusholme curry house that specialises in sizzlers and Pakistani cuisine

 food